A Chaos of Delight

 0T6A9517.jpeg

-This strange and beautiful creature is a larva of a type of biting midge called Forcipomyia in the family Ceratopogonidae.
+Forcipomyia is a genus of biting midges in the sub-family Forcipomyiinae in the family Ceratopogonidae.
 And yes, they belong to the same family as those annoying midges, whining and biting and making life a black cloud of itchy hell for people wanting simply to be outside for a bit.
+And these strange and incredibly beautiful animals are their larvae.
 Knowing how adorable they look as larvae might make all the biting a little easier to bear.

-The larvae are terrestrial and are often found in and under rotten logs and leaf litter around the world.
-While not always mentioned in the lists of soil animals and the mesofauna, I include them here due to their obvious placement in that world and just by how unusual and beautiful they are.
+While not always mentioned in the lists of soil animals and the mesofauna, I include the larvae of Forcipomyia here due to their obvious ubiquity around the world, their placement in that dark world of the soil and just by how unusual and beautiful they are.

-As far as English common names go, in North America they're known as no-see-ums or punkies, as sand flies and little bastards in Australia and just midges or biting midges in the UK and New Zealand.
+As far as English common names go, the adult flies are known as no-see-ums or punkies in North America, as sand flies and little bastards in Australia and just midges, or the usual list of pointed swear words in the UK and New Zealand.

 Much of the information below comes from Dr. Art Borkent, a worldwide expert on this group.